racompton/routinator_centos7_install/README.md

 7. Add in the ssl.conf file to /etc/nginx/conf.d/ssl.conf and edit ssl.conf file to provide the IP of the host in the "server_name" field. ssl.conf

-8. Replace /etc/nginx/nginx.conf with the nginx.conf file:
+8. Replace /etc/nginx/nginx.conf with the nginx.conf file

-9. Add this proxy.conf file to the /etc/nginx directory:
+9. Add this proxy.conf file to the /etc/nginx directory

 10. Set user/pass for web interface authentication